PadmaUnlimited/padma-theme/padma/README.txt

 Added option to load Google Fonts asynchronously
 Added option to do not use Google Fonts
 Added better plugin templates support
-Added option to clear caché from Admin Bar
+Added option to clear cache from Admin Bar
 Added Visual Editor Design options
 - Added Margin "auto" options
 - Added Bottom and Right options to Nudging